Benjamin Lessennes

-Benjamin Lessennes (born 29 June 1999) is a Belgian racing driver currently competing in the TCR International Series and TCR Benelux Touring Car Championship.
+Benjamin Pierre Chris Lessennes (born 29 June 1999) is a Belgian racing driver currently competing in the TCR International Series and TCR Benelux Touring Car Championship.
 Having previously competed in several karting championships.

 Racing career

 Lessennes began his career in 2010 in karting.
 He took several good results in many different karting championships.
-In 2011 he finished second in the Belgian KF5 championship standings.
-In 2013 he won both the French KF Junior and Belgian X30 Junior karting titles.
-In 2014 he won the IAME International Finale X30 Seniors title.
-In 2016 he made the switch to the TCR Benelux Touring Car Championship, he finished the season fifth in the standings after one victory and three podiums.
+In 2011, he finished second in the Belgian KF5 championship standings.
+In 2013, he won both the French KF Junior and Belgian X30 Junior karting titles.
+In 2014, he won the IAME International Finale X30 Seniors title.
+In 2016, he made the switch to the TCR Benelux Touring Car Championship, he finished the season fifth in the standings after one victory and three podiums.
 With his teammate Renaud Kuppens taking four victories.
 He continued in the series again in 2017.

-In April 2017 it was announced that he would race in the TCR International Series, driving a Honda Civic Type R TCR for Boutsen Ginion Racing.
+In April 2017, it was announced that Lessennes would race in the TCR International Series, driving a Honda Civic Type R TCR for Boutsen Ginion Racing.